Waqar Younis: 2016 ICC World Twenty20

-Waqar Younis faced great criticism after Pakistan was unable to make it to the semi-finals, with less pressure on the fact that the country had not seen international cricket for a number of years, Younis was initially blamed.
-After winning against Bangladesh in the Twenty20 2016, the team lost against New Zealand, India and Australia, leading to their outing.
+Waqar Younis faced great criticism after Pakistan was unable to make it to the semi-finals, with less focus on the fact that the country had not seen international cricket for a number of years.
+After winning against Bangladesh in the Twenty20 2016, the team lost against New Zealand, India and Australia, leading to their ouster.
 Waqar 'begged' for forgiveness to the nation and said he was ready to retire if it was needed but also said it could have been due to the lack of cricket in their own country.

 However, he later wrote in his report that he blamed Pakistan's poor performance in the matches on player Shahid Afridi.
 Younis submitted the report to the PCB where it was somehow leaked to the media.
 He expressed his anger and said that the report was confidential – it caused fans, on social media sites, to express disappointment in him to see him shifting the blame onto Afridi.
 Younis, in the report, accused Afridi of being 'non-serious' during the matches and said Mohammad Hafeez hid his knee injury as well, which also affected their performance.
 He also said Afridi either performed poorly himself, or that other players did not listen to him as a captain.
-Regarding the report, he said the PCB (Pakistan Cricket Board) were painting him as the bad guy and skipped meeting with him regarding the issue later on as it is most likely that they leaked the report.
+Regarding the report, he said the PCB (Pakistan Cricket Board) were painting him as the bad guy and skipped meeting with him regarding the issue later on as it was most likely that they leaked the report.
 He then also scrapped plans of retirement and said he wanted to focus on the leak, despite his contract as coach ending in June 2016.